lay-it-out/OOPSLA23-Artifact/README.md

 ### 2.5 Paper-to-Coq Correspondence Guide (30 min)

 Change the directory to `proof/`.
 Open `README.md` and read the chapter [Paper-to-Artifact Correspondence Guide](proof/README.md#paper-to-artifact-correspondence-guide).
-If you wish to step into the proofs, launch your Coq IDE in the Nix development shell (by `nix develop`; see [Step Into the Code](proof/README.md#step-into-the-code) for more details).
+If you wish to step into the proofs, launch your Coq IDE in the Nix development shell (via `nix develop`; see [Step Into the Code](proof/README.md#step-into-the-code) for more details).